Geirangerfjord

 Trollveggen & Romsdalen Valley

-Romsdalen is a valley in Norway containing huge, towering peaks on both sides, including Trollveggen, “the Troll Wall.”
-Trollveggen is part of the mountain massif Trolltinden and was one of the most amazing vertical cliffs in the entire country.
-I can’t even begin to describe how wide, vertical, and huge this rock wall is.
-I highly recommend camping overnight across the Romsdalen valley to see the mountains glow during sunset and sunrise.
+Romsdalen is a valley in Norway with towering peaks on both sides, including Trollveggen, or “the Troll Wall.”
+Trollveggen is part of the Trolltinden massif and is one of the most impressive vertical cliffs in Norway.
+I can’t even begin to describe how wide, vertical, and immense this rock wall is.
+I highly recommend camping overnight across the Romsdalen valley to witness the mountains glowing during sunset and sunrise.

-Leading in and out of the valley is the serpentine “Trollstigen” mountain road, which winds up mountainside at a steep incline of 10%.
-The viewpoint at the top offers a fantastic view of the route to the left.
+Leading in and out of the valley is the serpentine “Trollstigen” mountain road, which winds up the mountainside at a steep incline of 10%.
+The viewpoint at the top offers a fantastic view of the serpentine route below to the left.

 Trollveggen and the Romsdalen Valley, Norway